 An intriguing story

-Dead in 1506, Columbus was buried in Valladolid, Spain.
-In 1537, the Spaniards transferred his remains to Hispaniola Island, now divided into two separate nations: Dominican Republic and Haiti.
-Almost two hundred years later, when Spain lost part of that territory to France, the body was sent to Cuba.
-Then, 1898, the final destination was Seville.
+Dead in 1506, he was buried in Valladolid, Spain.
+In 1537, the Spaniards transferred his remains to Hispaniola Island, now divided into two separate nations — Dominican Republic and Haiti.
+Almost two hundred years later, when Spain lost part of that territory to France, another transfer was necessary, this time to Cuba.
+Then, in 1898, the ultimate destination was Seville.

-Even worse, there’s a little problem in the plot.
-The Dominican Republic argues that the body has never left the island.
-However, a DNA test allegedly claims that the remains in Seville actually belong to Columbus.
+Yes, it is, and you may be close to scratching your head.
+The Dominican Republic argues that the body never left the island.
+However, a DNA test corroborates that the remains in Seville belong to Columbus.

 Oh-oh!
-The Dominican Republic reacted, showing other remains.
-But these have never been tested, which makes us to believe that the truth rests in Seville.
+The Dominican Republic reacted, showing other remains, but researchers could never test them, which makes us consider the truth rests in Seville.

 Eternal rest of Christopher Columbus in the Seville Cathedral

 Good.
-Here are some pictures I took at the cathedral:
+Here are some pictures I took in the cathedral: